Do You Need a Structural Engineer? A Homeowner's Guide

 Large additions

 Anything beyond a small bump-out typically needs an engineer.
-The combination of new framing, new foundation, and new roof loads makes the load path analysis too complex for prescriptive tables alone.
+The combination of new framing, new foundation, and new roof loads makes the load-path analysis too complex for prescriptive tables alone, especially when the addition ties into existing framing the original builder didn’t document.

 Open-concept kitchen remodels that remove walls

 This is the most common project where homeowners discover they need an engineer.
 Removing the wall between the kitchen and living room often means engineering a beam and sometimes adding posts or footings below.
-Budget for the engineer as part of this scope from day one.
+Budget for the engineer as part of this scope from day one rather than discovering it during plan review.

 Some building departments require sealed drawings for any project above a certain cost threshold or square footage, regardless of whether the work is obviously structural.
-Check your specific jurisdiction before assuming.
-In Westchester, sealed-drawing thresholds vary town to town; in Columbus and Franklin County, the rules are more consistent but still worth a call to the plans examiner before you submit.
+Westchester is town-by-town on this—always call the plans examiner before submitting if you’re unsure whether a stamp is required.

 Interior renovations that don’t touch structure